Now Accepting New Patients ยท Same-Week Appointments

 Understanding Neck Pain and Cervical Radiculopathy

-The cervical spine (neck) contains 8 pairs of nerve roots that supply sensation and motor function to specific regions of the arm and hand.
-When one of these roots is compressed by a herniated disc, bone spur (osteophyte), or narrowed foramen (the opening through which the nerve exits), it produces a characteristic pattern of symptoms corresponding to the affected nerve level.
-C6 compression causes symptoms in the thumb and index finger; C7 compression affects the middle finger; C8 compression involves the ring and little fingers.
+The cervical spine contains 8 pairs of nerve roots (C1โ€“C8) that supply sensation and motor function to specific regions of the arm and hand.
+When one of these roots is compressed by a herniated disc, osteophyte, or narrowed foramen, it produces a characteristic pattern corresponding to the affected level.
+C5 compression causes shoulder and lateral arm pain; C6 affects the thumb and index finger; C7 affects the middle finger; C8 involves the ring and little fingers.
+This dermatomal mapping helps Dr. Qureshi identify the affected level clinically before imaging confirms it.

 Symptoms